magosil86/getmstatistic/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Substituted the statement: see the getmstatistic website for statistical theory, documentation and examples.

-with the statement: See <https://magosil86.github.io/getmstatistic/> for statistical statistical theory, documentation and examples.
+* Separated the further arguments and example sections in the draw_table function for neater rendering of the pdf manual

+* Improved wrapping of titles for the M statistic tables

+* Updated citation

 ## Test environments
 * local OS X install, R 3.1.0